The archetypal French bistrot is so popular in Sydney that many of them can be considered cornerstones of the city’s hospitality industry.

 Despite a famously uneven start to service when it opened in late 2022, The Charles Brasserie & Bar has since become a favourite of Sydney’s CBD-based crowd over the intervening two years.

-Between the café-style long bar, located in a space adjoining the main reception, and gilded Art-Deco dining room, it’s as if this venue was tailormade for the delightfully extra power lunch (bonus points if work’s shouting).
+Between the café-style long bar, located in a space adjoining the main reception, and the gilded Art-Deco dining room, it’s as if this venue was tailormade for the delightfully extra power lunch (bonus points if work’s shouting).

 Executive Chef Billy Hannigan’s menu is replete with classic bistro fare, gussied up with a dose of exuberant attitude: from share-friendly spatchcock pithivier to a literal trolley-load of desserts that is wheeled out for the pleasure of your assembled dining party.
 On the latter front, we’ve only got three words for you: “Russian honey cake”.